git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 ### Play and Sequence

 * Quantize Amount: The amount of quantization to use when Quantize is executed.
 100% aligns all notes fully to the grid.
+* Turn off scale pads: Activate to turn off the pads which are not the root note (instead of being white).
+* Notify played chords: Displays the played chords or notes if enabled.
+* Startup view: The view that should be selected on startup.

 ### Drum Sequencer